Michael (00:00)

 Caleb (08:33)

 It's so good.
-I read it and then in middle school, I did like a movie that was kind of based off of a little home video.
+I read it, and then in middle school, I did like a movie that was kind of based on a little home video.
 And it's a very terrible movie, but it's pretty fun.
 My friends and I will occasionally watch it much later on and just laugh at it.
-But there's a part where I'm learning how to be creative and learning like the first parts of video editing and little skill sets like that.
-But there was a couple of funny scenes in it.
-One where I do a front flip with a hatchet off of a tree and I put like five mattresses.
-I held like all of our mattresses out of our house and my mom came home and she's like, what are you doing?
-But there was a tarp on the ground and all the mattresses stacked up as I try and hop off this tree and do a front flip.
-And I was trying to like get a deer and I brought a neighbor.
+But there's a part where I'm learning how to be creative, like the basics of video editing and little skill sets like that.
+But there were a couple of funny scenes in it.
+One where I do a front flip with a hatchet off a tree, and I put, like, five mattresses.
+I held like all of our mattresses out of our house, and my mom came home, and she's like, what are you doing?
+But there was a tarp on the ground and all the mattresses stacked up as I tried to hop off this tree and do a front flip.
+And I was trying to like get a deer, and I brought a neighbor.
 This is rural, so hunting is very common.
-So I grabbed a deer, like a hunting, it was like, it was a real deer that was taxidermied.
-So it was like a taxidermy, but like a full deer that I used as a prop to jump off the tree, do a front flip with a hatchet and land on the stack of mattresses.
+So I grabbed a deer, like, while hunting.
+It was, like, a real deer that was taxidermied.
+So it was like a taxidermy, but like a full deer that I used as a prop to jump off the tree, do a front flip with a hatchet, and land on the stack of mattresses.

 Michael (10:01)